chuanjin/production-readiness/README.md

 Most systems don’t fail because of bugs.
 They fail because they were never truly production-ready.

 **production-readiness** is a read-only, opinionated tool that evaluates whether a system is *actually safe to run in production* — based on the same mental checklists senior engineers use when reviewing real systems before they go live.

+This project is for engineers who already run real systems in production and want fewer surprises.

+If you are responsible for availability, on-call, or launch decisions, this tool is for you.

 ---